-S29JL032H Features
+S29JL064H Features

 The SecSiTM (Secured Silicon) Sector is an extra 256 byte sector capable of being permanently locked by FASL or customers.
-The SecSi Customer Indicator Bit (DQ6) is permanently set to 1 if the part has been customer locked, permanently set to 0 if the part has been factory locked, and is 0 if customer lockable.
+The SecSi Customer Indicator Bit (DQ6) is permanently set to 1 if the part has been customer locked, and permanently set to 0 if the part has been factory locked.
 This way, customer lockable parts can never be used to replace a factory locked part.